-There's only one engine choice: All Outlander Sport models come with a 148-horsepower, 2.0-liter four-cylinder engine.
-Buyers can choose a continuously variable automatic transmission (CVT) or opt to shift for themselves with a five-speed manual gearbox.
-The manual is our choice, without hesitation, because the CVT tends to make the engine feel sluggish and boomy, especially on the highway.
-Fuel economy is unremarkable, at 25 mpg city, 31 mpg highway at best
+Originally, all Outlander Sport models came with a 148-horsepower, 2.0-liter 4-cylinder engine.
+Buyers could choose a CVT or opt to shift for themselves with a 5-speed manual gearbox with this engine.
+The manual was our choice, without hesitation, because the CVT made the engine feel sluggish and sound boomy, especially on the highway.
+Fuel economy was unremarkable at 25 mpg city, 32 highway in the most efficient configuration.

-The Outlander Sport stands out as a strong value for the money, especially considering that the base model starts at less than $20,000.
-Even at the base level, front knee airbags are a standard safety feature you won't find in many other models, and keyless entry, A/C, and a 140-watt sound system are all included.
-Top-of-the-line SE models include automatic climate control, a panoramic sunroof, premium audio, and heated seats.
+The Outlander Sport stands out as a strong value for the money, especially considering that the base model starts at just over $20,000.
+Even at the base level, front knee airbags are a standard safety feature you won't find in many other models, and keyless entry, automatic climate control, and a 140-watt sound system are all included.
+Top-of-the-line SE models include a panoramic sunroof, premium audio, and heated seats.

 Road noise has been an issue since the Outlander Sport was launched—although Mitsubishi reported a few improvements for 2012, including much needed additional sound insulation.
 Then for 2013, the model also received a modestly redesigned (and smoother) version of the shark-like front end, plus a new bumper design and revised lower-body trim.
 Mitsubishi further updated the feature list for 2013 as well, adding standard alloy wheels on all trim levels, with new seat fabrics—and even more noise insulation, possibly soothing some of the harsh, low-rent impression.
 For 2014, the Outlander Sport got a new touch-screen audio system on SE models, as well as a new seven-inch touch-panel navigation system with real-time traffic.
 It's bundled with black leather seating as part of an SE Touring Package.